DivkovicD/ML-Engineer-w-MS-Azure/starter_files/README.md

 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screencasts required to demonstrate key steps.

+1. Creeate Service Principal and allow acces to workspace

+This step accociates SP account with workspace.
+Screen
+Screen

+2. Create and run Auto ML Experiment

+This step will provide a model we will deploy and consume.
+We need to provide some information through the form including the dataset we mentioned earlier.
+Screen

+We will deploy new compute cluster and select number of nodes stipulated by project instructions.
+Checkbox for "Explain the best model" should be thicked and Concurrency adjusted to be one less than number of compute cluster.
+After the experiment finishes, we will have the best trained model.
+Screen
+Screen

+3. Deploy the Best Model

+After completion of this step we will be able to interact with model by HTTP API service.
+To test this we will besending data over POST requests to the endpoint.
+Screen?

+4. Enable Application Insights

+This step will allow us to retrieve logs after best model deployment.
+We will do this by running a piece of Python code from terminal window in order to enable Application Insights for the model.
+After verification of active Application Insights

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.